 In his written work, “The Estate of Marriage,” Luther goes so far as to lay out the procedures by which one spouse could invoke this biblical basis for divorce.
 In Luther’s eyes, it was paramount for the local community to be made aware of the act(s) constituting desertion so that the “stubbornness becomes a matter of common knowledge and is rebuked before the congregation.”

-Impotence as Grounds for Divorce
+Impotence As Grounds For Divorce

 The third basis for divorce is physiological.
-A physical deficiency such as impotence, or other sexual performance-related issues, could be sufficient reason to seek a divorce.
-Unlike the first two grounds for divorce, which are rooted in the Bible, the third basis is purely physical and restricted to one spouse’s bodily limitations.
+A physical deficiency, such as impotence, or other sexual performance-related issues, could be sufficient reason to seek a divorce.

 While recognizing the sanctity of marriage as an institution and as a vital building block of an ordered society, Luther had no qualms about dissolving a marriage via divorce should it be justified through any of the three grounds he described.
 [3] [4] (Also see Do Lutherans Speak In Tongues?)